isuPatches/android-wisefy/README.md

 *Supporting sub-directories can include*

-- callbacks (public) -> Location of callback interfaces for async responses/requests
+- callbacks (public) -> Location of callback interfaces for returns from async calls
-- entities (public) -> Location of data classes for requests, responses, and data
+- entities (public) -> Location of data classes for queries, requests, responses, and data
 - os (internal) - Purely on organizational directory
   - adapters (internal) -> Location of the classes that convert requests and responses between the Delegate and Android OS level APIs